Tour Amish Country and Find Fun Things to Do in Dover

 Phone: +1 (330) 663-6610

-Founded by a sect of German immigrants in 1817, this historic community preserves homes built from the village’s origination to the present day.
+Founded by a sect of German immigrants in 1817, this historical community preserves homes built from the village’s founding to the present day.

 - Reeves Victorian Home and Carriage House Museum (2.4 miles)

 The former home of prominent industrialist Jeremiah E. Reeves, this Victorian house contains 17 rooms, including a ballroom on the third floor, and features furnishings and antiques owned by the Reeves family.